tugraz-isds/rslidy/README-layouts.md

 ### 3.6 Responsive Table
 Use the `rslidy-responsive-table` class to create a responsive, sortable table that adapts to any screen size.
-Combine it with `rslidy-fit` for automatic font size scaling, or the class `zebra` for alternating row colours.
+Combine it with `rslidy-responsive-table-text-scaling` for automatic font size scaling, or the class `zebra` for alternating row colours.
 The `rslidy-text` class left-aligns text content, while `rslidy-numeric` right-aligns numbers for easier comparison.